Skip to main content

 • For assistance submitting a FEMA application or a FEMA denial appeal:

 • Visit a FEMA Disaster Recovery Center.
-Most are open 7-days each week from 8:00a to 7:00p and offer other services such as water, food or comfort stations.
+Most are open Mon-Fri from 8a-6p and Saturdays from 9a-2p.

-• Contact Pisgah Legal Services via email at online@pisgahlegal.org or via phone at 828-253-0406 for assistance with initial application and denials.
+• Contact Pisgah Legal Services (online@pisgahlegal.org or 828-253-0406) for assistance with initial application and denials.

 File an insurance claim for damage to your vehicles, living place and personal belongings as soon as possible.
 As with FEMA, as new recovery resources come online the future those applications will ask if you have submitted an insurance claim prior to approving you for other types of assistance.